 EMERGENCY PLANNING AND PREPAREDNESS

-Health Services of O’Brien County collaborates with County EMS, local hospitals, and other community partners to establish our emergency response plan.
+O’Brien County Public Health collaborates with County EMS, local hospitals, and other community partners to establish our emergency response plan.
 A vital role of public health in emergency planning and preparedness is to provide education to the public in order to promote individual preparedness, have the ability to assist in response to a public health emergency as well as assist in the recovery of an emergency.

 Subcontract with Webster County to provided dental screening during WIC Clinic (Women, Infants, and Children) to help the fight against tooth decay.
 Fluoride treatments are provided along with education on brushing and nutrition.
 Referrals are made for those with serious decay along with providers who except Medicaid.